In this role you will be responsible for the following:

 Our ideal candidate will have the following:

-- Bachelor of Science or Bachelor of Arts degree
+- Bachelor of science or bacheor of arts degree

-- One year previous experience working in the area of events planning, live production, and marketing preferable.
+- One year's previous experience working in the area of events planning, live production, and marketing preferable.

 - Ability to work indoors and outdoors in various weather conditions.